emanuelefirmani/get-git-english/docs/obiettivo_6.rst

 git leaves to you three possibilities

--  **going on ignoring the colleague**: you may ignore your colleague's work and continue on your development line;of course, you will not be able tp deliver you branch on ``foobar``, because it's incompatible with your colleague's work (even though you may deliver your work assigning to your development line another name, creating a new ``branch`` and ``pushing`` it); however, the concept is that you're not obliged to integrate your colleague's work;
+-  **going on ignoring the colleague**: you may ignore your colleague's work and continue on your development line; of course, you will not be able to deliver you branch on ``foobar``, because it's incompatible with your colleague's work (even though you may deliver your work assigning to your development line another name, creating a new ``branch`` and ``pushing`` it); however, the concept is that you're not obliged to integrate your colleague's work;
 -  **``merge``**: you may melt your work with your colleague's one with a ``merge``
--  **``rebase``**\ you mat realign to youer colleague's work with a ``rebase``
+-  **``rebase``**\ you may realign to your colleague's work with a ``rebase``

 Try the third of these possibilities.
 Nay, in order to insist on the non linear nature of git, try to make the first way precede the third.
 In other words, try to see what happens if, temporarily, you ignore the misalignment with your colleague's work and you keep on developing on your line.
-It's a very common case: You know you have to align, sooner or later, with the others' work, but you want complete your work, beforehand. git doesn't dictate timing and doesn't oblige you to anticipate things you don't want to do anon.
+It's a very common case: You know you have to align, sooner or later, with the others' work, but you want to complete your work, beforehand. git doesn't dictate timing and doesn't oblige you to anticipate things you don't want to do anon.